mcerd4/TryHackMe/README.md

-### TryHackMe Capture the flag
+### TryHackMe is an online, cloud-based, cybersecurity training platform.
-Documentation of steps taken to solve a CTF challenge.
-Includes step-by-step solutions and screenshots to illustrate the process.
+I have documented my step-by-step solutions and screenshots to illustrate the process.